grasyPatel/Celebal_Summer_Internship_Task_Submission/README.md

 - Image uploads powered by Cloudinary
 - Authentication via Clerk.dev
 - Responsive and intuitive UI with material Ui ,Lucid-react, Tailwind Css

+# 🛍️ Task 7 & 8  BlinkMart - Advanced E-commerce Store

+Welcome to **BlinkMart**, a feature-rich, responsive E-commerce platform inspired by Blinkit.
+This web app allows users to browse products, customize the view, manage their cart, checkout seamlessly, and make secure payments — all in a smooth and user-friendly interface.

+## 🔥 Features

+### 🧾 Product Listings
+- View products in **List** or **Grid** formats
+- Filter by categories, price, brand, etc.
+- Product quick-view with details

 ---